chessisfun/chess-files/README.md

         comments.
 This isn't really an organized course of study like some of the other materials and would be most useful for experienced players looking for a collection of important historical games.

+**About me**: I have played and taught chess for many years.
+I am rated USCF 20xx and Lichess Classical 22xx.
+In teaching chess I have worked with both adults and children in both group and individual settings.
+I have worked extensively with beginners and lower rated players.
+You can reach me at chessisfun2003@proton.me with any questions or comments.